pacemade/inmyshoes/profiles/andrenne akanke.md

 Can you share an embarassing story?

 Yes! (laughs) This is one that I like to share.
 I’ve shared this before.
 So one time, I was making out with this guy, and we were making out in the dark… We turn the light on... his shirt was covered in brown, makeup… his white shirt.
 I was wearing foundation and all this shit.
 And he was like “OHHH”, his reaction was like “What the fuck?”.
 Like how do you explain that?
-I was like “ohhhh noo”, so embarassed.
+I was like “ohhhh noo”, so embarrassed.
 I really had to think about, shit, how much makeup I was wearing?
-But its whatever, it was EMBARASSING for me, cause guys, they don't think about how we wear makeup, put on a fresh white shirt.
+But its whatever, it was EMBARRASSING for me, cause guys, they don't think about how we wear makeup, put on a fresh white shirt.

 What if anything, is too serious to joke about?